Reaching the rich world’s poorest consumers

 The authors tackle the question of how best to meet the needs of low-income populations in France.
 In the article, they note how social business is a credible alternative to the traditional low-cost business model.
 Unlike the low-cost model, with short-term profitability the predominant metric of success, social business have a diverse set of goals, though not without real benefits.

 The first results come from experiments conducted in cooperation with Action Tank industry members, notably manufacturers Renault (carmaker) and Essilor (eye care company), the construction giant Bouygues, the telecommunications group SFR, and energy multinational Schneider Electric.
-These indicate that the social business model is not only an effective way of combatting poverty, but has real benefits in terms of innovation, employee satisfaction and corporate image.
+These indicate that the social business model is not only an effective way of combating poverty, but has real benefits in terms of innovation, employee satisfaction and corporate image.

 The social business model is both an efficient way of fighting poverty and a productive source of new business ideas.